cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 ### Address

-An **address** is defined as a variable-length byte array of up to 255 bytes so that an address can be represented as a 256-byte array with the first byte indicating the length of the address.
+An **address** is defined as a variable-length byte array of up to 63 bytes so that an address can be represented as a 64-byte array with the first byte indicating the length of the address.
-TODO: a 255-byte is probably way longer than needed and we could likely shorten this to 63 bytes without any negative impact.

 ### Message